 To assess the effects of genetic architecture and models on promoting many or few alleles, we compared mutation counts between models, finding significant differences among models (F17, 411 = 580.2, p < 0.0001, Adjusted R2 = 0.94).
 Model type contributed the most to explaining mutation count variation among models, describing 58.4% of among-model variation.
 Pleiotropy rate explained 10% of variation, however this is explicated by each pleiotropic mutation contributing multiple effects with a single mutation.
 The mean number of mutations in Gaussian models was considerably higher than that of House-of-Cards models, but over a large range of values: 1516 ± 6608 mutations for Gaussian models versus 374 ± 114 for House-of-Cards (t411 = 0.173, p = 0.863).

+Phenotypic optimum everywhere!

 Discussion